Disability rights and responsibilities in schools

 Enrolment

 An education provider cannot refuse to enrol your child because of their disability.
+Your child has the right to enrol in their designated neighbourhood government school.
+This is their 'local school'.

 The curriculum

-The education provider must talk to you and your child about whether their disability affects their ability to take part.
-They’ll also talk to you about any adjustments that may be needed for your child's education program.
+The education provider must talk to you and your child about whether your child’s disability affects their ability to take part.
+They’ll also talk to you about any reasonable adjustments that may be needed to support your child to take part in education courses and programs.
 They'll then decide on what reasonable adjustments can be made for your child.

 Participation